 TPMS and Run-Flat Tires

-In addition, most new BMW cars have run-flat tires, an inoperable TPM system can be a safety issue.
+Most new BMW cars have run-flat tires; an inoperable TPM system can be a safety issue.

-Depending on the type, cars with run-flat tires can drive up to 55 mph and up to 200 miles in distance with underinflated tires.
+Depending on the type, cars with run-flat tires can drive up to 55 mph and 200 miles with underinflated tires.

 While conventional tires have soft sidewalls that deflate when unpressurized, a run-flat tire has a strong sidewall structure.

-However, as these tires can support the weight of the car and maintain their shape with no air inside, a driver might not notice a punctured tire.
+However, as these tires can support the car's weight and maintain their shape with no air inside, a driver might not notice a punctured tire.